sunsingerus/site-sunsingerus/_posts/2018-01-01-how-to-change-forgotten-root-password-mysql-5-7.md

 <pre>
 ERROR 1819 (HY000): Your password does not satisfy the current policy requirements
 </pre>
-in case provieded password is too simple.
+in case provided password is too simple.
+Simple fix:
 <pre>
 SET PASSWORD = PASSWORD('Qwerty1#');
 </pre>